MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 ## Race condition when making an OBO call after invalid grant exception

-If a user hasn't granted Azure AD application consent for these scopes, your OBO call fails with `invalid_grant` or `interaction_required` error.
+If a user hasn't granted Microsoft Entra application consent for these scopes, your OBO call fails with `invalid_grant` or `interaction_required` error.
 This error informs you that you need to prompt the user for their consent.

-When the user has provided their consent and you try to make an OBO call immediately, sometimes there's a race condition between Azure AD propagating this consent and the OBO request taking place.
+When the user has provided their consent and you try to make an OBO call immediately, sometimes there's a race condition between Microsoft Entra ID propagating this consent and the OBO request taking place.
 This can lead to OBO call failing with the same `invalid_grant` or `interaction_required` errors.

 If your application is unaware of this behavior, it might ask the user for consent multiple times.
 Best practice is to build a meaningful wait-and-retry mechanism to avoid this suboptimal user experience.

 The wait-and-retry mechanism must keep track if a user has consented to the required scopes.
 If an API call that includes an OBO request fails with the above errors, but the user has already consented, avoid showing the consent prompt to the user.
 Instead, wait for some time before retrying the API call.
-Usually, Azure AD sends the consent within three to five seconds.
+Usually, Microsoft Entra ID sends the consent within three to five seconds.
 In one of our [sample applications](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/8f266c33608d6d7b4cf89c81779ccf49e7664c1e/samples/bot-tab-conversations/csharp/Source/ConversationalTabs.Web/ClientApp/src/utils/UtilsFunctions.ts#LL8C1-L8C1), we retry up to three times with double the wait time between each retry, starting at a one-second wait.

 If after three to five attempts the OBO flow still fails, the user might not have consented to all the required scopes, and you may have to prompt them to consent again.